ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 Whenever we do [string]{.str} processing in Nim, we should care a bit for performance, as some [string]{.str} operations can be slow by design.
-For simple tasks, we should prefer to use functions from the simple modules like [strutils]{.mod} when possible, and use Regex or PEG only when really necessary or when performance is uncritical.
+For simple tasks, we should prefer to use functions from the simple modules like [strutils] when possible, and use Regex or PEG only when really necessary or when performance is uncritical.
 And even when we use elementary simple functions like a [string]{.str} split, it is generally good to have a feeling how the requested operations may